Ancurio/mkxp/README.md

 * zlib (only ruby backends)

 (If no version specified, assume latest)

+To run mkxp, you should have a graphics card capable of at least **OpenGL 2.0** with an up-to-date driver installed.

 ### MRI binding:
 Place a recent version of ruby in the project folder and build it.

 ### mruby binding:
 Place a recent version of mruby in the project folder and build it.

-To run mkxp, you should have a graphics card capable of at least **OpenGL 2.0** with an up-to-date driver installed

 ## Building